kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/README.md

 <b>Discipline | <b>Computer Science and Engineering
 :--|:--|
-<b> Lab | <b> C programming Lab
+<b> Lab | <b> Programming for problem Solving Lab
-<b> Experiment|     <b> 1.
-(KCS-101/KCS-201)	Write A Program to find the sum of digits of the entered number.
+<b> Experiment|     <b> 1.Write A Program to find sum of digit of a number.

 <h5> Objective : </h5>

-To be familiar with syntax and structure of C-programming To learn problem solving techniques using C
-To introduce students to the basic knowledge of programming fundamentals of C language.
-To impart writing skill of C programming to the students and solving problems.
+        The major objective is to provide students with understanding of syntax and structure of C-programming.Introduce students to the basic knowledge of programming fundamentals of C language.
+To be familiar with problem solving techniques using C and To impart writing skill of C programming to the students and solving problems.

-<h5> About the Experiment : Write A Program to find the sum of digits of the entered number </h5>
+<h5> About the Experiment :  </h5>

-The main idea to find sum of digits can be divided in three steps.

-Step 1 : Extract last digit of the given number. <br>
-Step 2 : Add the extracted last digit to sum. <br>
-Step 3 : Remove last digit from given number.
-As it is processed and not required any more.<br>
-Step 4 : If you repeat above three steps till the number becomes 0. <br>
-Step 5 : Finally you will be left with sum of digits.<br>
+The Program takes an input an integer from the user,It uses while loop'within the while loop uses modulo, division and addition to find sum of digit of a number

 <h5> Target Audience : </h5>